kranebitt/sobremesa/README.md

 4. **Scalability**: The app should be able to handle a large number of users and events.

+This description was created with the help of Bing's ChatGPT.

-5. **Reliability**: The app should be reliable and available at all times.
+6. **Reliability**: The app should be reliable and available at all times.

 ## Conclusion
 This requirements specification outlines the features and non-functional requirements for a P2P event planning app.
 The app should be easy to use, fast, secure, scalable, and reliable.
 It should be available on both iOS and Android platforms.